jmagman/flutter-wiki/Tree-hygiene.md

   'This feature was deprecated after [dev version at time of deprecation].'
 )
 ```

+To determine the latest dev version, see <https://flutter.dev/docs/development/tools/sdk/releases>.

 Using this standard form ensures that we can write a script to detect all deprecated APIs and remove them.
 We have a test that verifies that this syntax is followed.